BA (Hons)

 Modules

-Discovering Your Subject
+Discovering Your Subject 30 Credits

-Whatever your plans for your future career, there are certain professional skills that you'll need in your workplace.
+Whatever a student’s future career, there are certain professional skills that are required in the workplace.
 This module provides opportunities to acquire and apply essential skills for academic success, while also developing digital skills that are a prerequisite for a successful career.

-You will practice, and build confidence in wide ranging skills, as part of your transition into higher education.
-By establishing and pursuing a personal development plan, you will develop a set of personal qualities such as self-awareness, confidence and resilience; and professional skills such as communication, teamwork, risk management, coaching and feedback.
-Whilst you will learn to construct an outstanding CV and professional LinkedIn profile, this module also aims to raise your digital skills competencies.
-The module covers the general Microsoft Office suite and specific digital skills of particular relevance to the discipline that you are studying.
+Students will practice, and build confidence in wide ranging skills, as part of their transition into higher education.
+By establishing and pursuing a personal development plan, students develop a set of personal qualities such as self-awareness, confidence and resilience; and professional skills such as communication, teamwork, risk management, coaching and feedback.
+Whilst students learn to construct outstanding CVs and professional LinkedIn profiles, this module also aims to raise students’ digital skills competencies.
+The module will cover the general Microsoft Office suite and specific digital skills of particular relevance to the discipline that the student is studying.
 This module is taught as a mix of lectures, practitioner guest lectures, hands-on skills seminars and computer lab sessions.

-International Events in Context
+International Events in Context 30 Credits

-This module aims to provide a foundation for students to develop their understanding of the relationshipbetween the global tourism, hospitality and events industries and potential impacts at international level.
+This module aims to provide a foundation for students to develop their understanding of the relationship between the global tourism, hospitality and events industries and potential impacts at international level.

 Global Challenges

-Students will discuss and develop and understanding of current research on the changing world of the events,hospitality, and tourism industries. looking at worldwide positive and negative impacts of event types such as sport, music, weddings and business events and how current and historical trends have adapted to current crisis and moving economic awareness and pressures.
+Students will discuss and develop and understanding of current research on the changing world of the events, hospitality, and tourism industries. looking at worldwide positive and negative impacts of event types such as sport, music, weddings and business events and how current and historical trends have adapted to current crisis and moving economic awareness and pressures.
 Students will also understand key events worldwide and how this shapes the event industry today.

 Events, Hospitality and Events

-Students will learn about the vital relationships between the event, hospitality, and tourism industries andhow they work together to produce a successful event.
+Students will learn about the vital relationships between the event, hospitality, and tourism industries and how they work together to produce a successful event.
 This module will also introduce students to the characteristics and key players of each industry, with a view on how they create success together and challenges they face both individually and collaboratively, with a focus on ethical decision making in the event world and awareness around moral considerations in world of tourism.

 Responsible Consumption and Stakeholder Analysis